prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 - Line 30 initializes a function `countShips` that takes in an array of booleans and counts the number of true elements, to help determine if all the ships have been hit.
 - Line 33 initializes a function `winner` that calculates the winner of the game.

 The application is beginning to take shape.
-We have defined the params and helper functions that will be used throughout the, now we begin the implementation.
+We have defined the parameters and helper functions that will be used throughout the reach contract, now we begin the implementation.
 ```js
 36. Alice.only(() => {
 37.    const board = declassify(interact.getBoard());